 Travel tips from the U.S. Transportation Security Administration

 In some cases, screeners open your checked baggage as part of the security process.
 The TSA suggests that you leave your checked baggage unlocked to help avoid breakage of your luggage locks.
-If your bag is locked and the TSA screeners have to open it, the locks may be broken.
-You can lock your bags if you choose but TSA cannot be responsible for any damage that may occur to locked bags that must be opened for security procedures.
+If your bag is locked and the TSA screeners request for inspection, the locks may be broken.
+You can lock your bags at your own will but TSA will not be responsible for any damage that may occur to locked bags when opened for security procedures.
 Whenever TSA screeners open your bag, they will place a tamper-evidence seal on the outside and leave a notice inside to signify that they inspected it.

 There are some so-called dual-use items that could possibly become weapons and cannot be carried onboard the aircraft in your hand luggage or allowed past security checkpoints.
 Please check the TSA's list of banned carry-on items before you travel.

 For information about the TSA security procedures, packing and timesaving tips, please visit U.S. Transportation Security Administration.
 If you need to report lost or missing items that may have been left at a TSA screening or baggage checkpoint, or in case there has been damage to your luggage or its contents, this page provides links to Lost and Found departments and to the TSA Claims Management Office.
 It also provides links to download forms needed to report lost/missing items or damages related to TSA security procedures.
 These forms can be submitted online or mailed to: